The Bow Group is the world’s oldest conservative think tank with 70 years steeped in rich conservative history and notable individuals.

 He served as Chairman of the Bow Group in 1981.

-Steven Woolfe MEP has served as a Member of the European Parliament for the North West England region since the 2014 European election.
+Steven Woolfe served as a Member of the European Parliament for the North West England region since the 2014 European election.

 Andrew Jones MP

 Alok Sharma MP

 Sir Anthony Meyer

 Caroline Spelman MP

 Chris Grayling MP

 Chris Skidmore MP

 Damian Collins MP